 As you can see, the Roth conversion question isn’t easy.
 For that reason, my overall recommendation is this: After working through these steps, I wouldn’t do a conversion unless the numbers clearly and conclusively favor it.
 If the math is at all inconclusive, I would wait and revisit the question each year in the future.

-Adam M. Grossman’s previous blogs include Not for You, Off Target and Just Like Warren.
+Adam M. Grossman’s previous articles include Not for You, Off Target and Just Like Warren.
 Adam is the founder of Mayport Wealth Management, a fixed-fee financial planning firm in Boston.
 He’s an advocate of evidence-based investing and is on a mission to lower the cost of investment advice for consumers.
 Follow Adam on Twitter @AdamMGrossman.